Andersonrmm/Basics-of-Coding-projects/README.md

        Please enter the number of your subject here:4
 ___________________________________________________________________________________

        Inquiry 1: What happens if the price floor is set higher than the equilibrium price?
        1. Scarcity
        2. Stability
        3. Surpluses
        4. None of the precending

-      Please enter the number of your response here:

 ___________________________________________________________________________________

 - Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre, *example*: